-Architects : Leclercq Associés / Nicolas Laisné Architects / DREAM Architecture / Hubert et Roy Architects
+Architects : Leclercq Associés / Nicolas Laisné Architectes / DREAM Architecture / Hubert et Roy Architectes

-Located on the banks of the Seine, on the edge of the Chemin-de-l'Île departmental park (19 hectares), this major project aims to develop a brownfield site into a 125,000 square meter office campus within a large 9-hectare park on the banks of the Seine.
-In terms of both the amount of office space developed and the size of the land area, the complex - which includes five new buildings and two rehabilitated ones - is the largest tertiary campus currently under development in the Paris region, and the largest solid wood office project in Europe.
-Designed by architects François Leclercq (Leclercq Associés), Nicolas Laisné (Nicolas Laisné Architectes), Dimitri Roussel (DREAM), and Hubert & Roy, the offices will be built in solid wood, using the innovative low-carbon technology developed by WO2.
-Work on this exceptional complex began in October 2020 and is expected to be completed by the end of 2022.
+Located on the banks of the Seine, on the edge of the Chemin-de-l'Île departmental park (19 hectares), this major project aims to develop a brownfield site into a 125,000 square meter solid wood low-carbon office campus within a large 9 hectare park.
+In terms of both the amount of office space developed and the size of the land area, the complex - which includes five new buildings and two rehabilitated ones - is the largest tertiary campus under development in the Paris region, and the largest solid wood office project in Europe.
+Designed by architects François Leclercq (Leclercq Associés), Nicolas Laisné (Nicolas Laisné Architectes), Dimitri Roussel (DREAM) and Hubert & Roy, the offices are built of CLT solid wood with the innovative low-carbon technology developed by WO2.
+Work on the complex began in October 2020 and will be completed in the fall of 2023.

-The materials, construction method, operation, architecture and evolution of the buildings have been designed to reduce the carbon footprint of the campus over its entire life cycle.
+The materials, construction method, architecture and operation of the buildings have been designed to reduce the carbon footprint of the campus over its entire life cycle.
 In total, the carbon footprint is 48% lower than that of a recent conventional building (663 kg CO2 / m2 Vs 1260).
-The use of bio-sourced materials (solid wood CLT), bioclimatic design, the reuse of wood scraps, the production of renewable energy on site (geothermal) make the site a true model of sobriety and sustainable development: energy consumption is 2.5 times lower than that of French offices (-62% on final energy compared to the average).
+The use of bio-sourced materials (CLT solid wood), bioclimatic design, reuse and on-site renewable energy production (geothermal) make the site a model of sobriety and sustainable development: energy consumption is 2.5 times lower than that of French offices (-62% on final energy compared to the average).
 The ten geo-energy wells alone cover 80% of the site's heating and cooling needs.

-The scale of the project will also allow for the development of a circular economy cycle around urban agriculture (reuse of rainwater, waste recovery) and the direct involvement of employees in understanding and implementing initiatives that promote biodiversity and sustainable development.
+The scale of the project will also allow for the development of a circular economy cycle around urban agriculture (rainwater reuse, waste recovery) and the direct involvement of employees in understanding and implementing initiatives that promote biodiversity and sustainable development.
 The park includes a 3,200 square meter vegetable garden and open-ground orchard, which will produce 10 tons of fruit and vegetables per year.

-New modes and well-being at work: offices in the middle of nature
+New ways of working and well-being: offices in the middle of nature

-Arboretum has been designed to offer a multitude of possibilities for working: meeting rooms in the park, large work lounges bathed in natural light with 3-meter high ceilings, generous terraces on each floor and cafés on the banks of the Seine, atypical and modular spaces in former industrial buildings (sports center and meeting and conference center), outdoor work bubbles, in the heart of an island, an open-air green amphitheater that can bring together 600 people.
-The future offices will allow a permanent contact with nature.
+Arboretum has been designed to offer a multitude of possibilities for working: meeting rooms in the park, large office floors bathed in natural light with 3.10 meter high ceilings, generous terraces on each floor designed as an extension of the offices and linked by outdoor staircases, eight restaurants, 1,900 m² of indoor sports facilities, a conference and meeting center, an outdoor green amphitheater that can accommodate 600 people...
+The future offices will allow permanent contact with nature.

 Click to enlarge